reading and understanding signs, symbols and words

 Things to think about

 What could happen to you if you have a seizure when you need to read and understand signs, symbols and words to keep safe?
 Include any real examples of when this has happened, and how it affected you physically and mentally.
-For example, if someone has a complex focal seizure they might not be able to read or understand road signs, which could be dangerous.
+For example, if someone has a focal impaired awareness seizure they might not be able to read or understand road signs, which could be dangerous.

 Does anything else about your epilepsy (including your seizures, recovery from seizures, medication side effects, or impact of your condition) affect your ability to do this activity?
 This could include: